 The 2019 to 2022 distribution capital investments estimates differ from prior disclosures, representing a decrease to reflect Hydro One's five-year rate application for 2018-2022 distribution rates.
-The projections and timing are subject to OEB approval of the draft rate order currently under review.
 The projections and the timing of the transmission 2020-2023 expenditures are subject to approval by the OEB.